kjellc/HP67-extended-firmware/README.md

 ## Features

-- Extends the number of storage registers
+- Extends the number of storage registers to 101
-- Extends the number of program steps
+- Extends the number of program steps to 448 or 896
 - Adds new functionality so that the X-register can be used as a second indirect register
 - Adds support to read and write up to 4 card sides (2 cards) to be able to read/write large programs